grahamegrieve/delphi-markdown/README.md

 Versions Supported:

 * tested with FPC 3.2.0+ (but no particular reason it shouldn't work with earlier versions)
-* tested with win32, win64, linux64 (but no reason it shouldn't work on other platforms)
+* tested with win32, win64, linux64, OSX (but no reason it shouldn't work on other platforms)

 To use the code: